-BUS 431 Organizational Sports & Strategic Management (3 credit hours).
-This course has a focus amid the strategic and managerial challenges that confront organizational sports.
-A detailed overview of how business theories, practices and skills are integrated into organizational sports.
+BUS 431 Organizational Sports & Strategic Management (3 credit hours) This course focuses on the strategic and managerial challenges that confront organizational sports.
+A broad overview of how business theories, practices and skills are integrated into organizational sports.
 The strategic management of business units such as finance, accounting and budgeting, marketing, and competitive sustainability are applied in the governance and leadership of sporting organizations.
 The course builds a strong foundation in areas of management, strategic planning and decision-making in the successful management of sports entities.